Arthrogryposis multiplex congenita refers to a group of rare disorders that develop in the womb and cause many joints to become "frozen" in position.

 Genetic testing

-Before birth, abnormal limbs may be seen during a routine ultrasound.
-If abnormal limbs are seen, doctors may do ultrasounds of other parts of the fetus's body or genetic testing on the fetus using chorionic villus sampling or amniocentesis.
+Before birth, abnormal limbs may be seen during a routine prenatal ultrasound.
+If abnormal limbs are seen, doctors check for other abnormalities on ultrasound and may do genetic testing on the fetus, such as with amniocentesis.

 After birth, doctors do a physical examination and note the baby's frozen joints and limbs.
 A baby who has these birth defects may be evaluated by a geneticist.
 A geneticist is a doctor who specializes in genetics (the science of genes and how certain qualities or traits are passed from parents to offspring).
 Genetic testing of a sample of the baby's blood may be done to look for chromosome and gene abnormalities.
 This testing can help doctors determine whether a specific genetic disorder is the cause and rule out other causes.